ML-Hackers/AI-Hack/README.md

 ## Working agreement

-The main branch contains "ready" work, work-in-progress should be pushed to branches with named `username/topic`.
+The main branch contains "ready" work, work-in-progress should be pushed to branches with named `user/<username>/topic` e.g., `user/amit/falcon`

 ## Evaluation of LLMs:
 - Metrics: